 Neuromuscular Re-Ed Documentation Examples

-The following examples highlight treatments performed (in bold) and provide sample physical therapy documentation phrases that appropriately identify the skill involved in performing the treatment.
-These sample phrases may be used in the objective area (observational) or even the assessment (interpretation and judgment) section.
+The following examples are sample physical therapy documentation phrases to help you appropriately identify the skills involved in performing each treatment (in bold).
+These sample phrases may be used in the objective (observational) or assessment (interpretation and judgment) sections of your therapy documentation.

 Quad set sequencing

 “The patient demonstrates lack of quad muscle recruitment.
-Instructed patient in co-contraction of quads to improve motor recruitment in order to achieve greater knee extension.
+Instructed the patient in co-contraction of quads to improve motor recruitment in order to achieve greater knee extension.”

 Glute set sequencing with bridging